 You can start using the VPN service for free with limited features.
 If you opt for a paid plan, you can unlock features like NetShield (blocking malware/trackers), P2P support, secure streaming, and more speed improvements.

 While they offer a GUI across multiple platforms, you can use the command-line tool for ProtonVPN or set it up using OpenVPN.
-Refer to their FAQ section for more info on that.
+Refer to their FAQ section for more information.

 Private Internet Access (PIA)